-The Assistant Principals have the final say regarding whether an article of clothing, jewelry, or style of grooming is appropriate.
+At all times, the administration reserves the right to evaluate and correct an individual student's interpretation of the uniform policy as evidenced by the students appearance.
 Any student considered inappropriately dressed or groomed may be sent home to change or denied admittance to class (as an unexcused absence) until the dress code infraction is corrected.
 Students may not drive themselves home to correct a dress code violation unless a signed permission form is on file.
 Repeated offenses will be subject to administrative detention and/or a parent conference.